WINTERIZING YOUR RABBIT

 Keeping your bunny comfy in the winter takes a little extra care.

 Mother Nature helps by putting a heavy winter coat on your bunny but there are ways you can make Bun-Bun's life more comfortable.
-We tend to want to cover them up as soon as the temperatures start to drop.
-But that defeats their natural instinct to grow a winter coat.

 Speaking of flower pots.......
 Please remember that Poinsettias and Holly are POISONOUS PLANTS.
 Keep them out of reach of your house or yard bunny!
 The consequences can be deadly!